ZoeyZYUUU/LLM_citation_project/README.md

 ```

 ### Configure environment variables:
-Create a .env file in the project root with your API keys:
+Create a .env file in the project root with the API keys

 ## Evaluation Criteria
 - Citation granularity (sentence-level, paragraph-level, cell-level)